abe33/atom-utils/README.md

 ### ResizeDetection

-As their is no standard way to detect when an element size changed this mixin provides a DOM polling mechanism to custom element whose display and logic may rely on the element size:
+As there is no standard way to detect when an element size changed this mixin provides a DOM polling mechanism to custom element whose display and logic may rely on the element size:

 ```coffee
 {ResizeDetection} = require 'atom-utils'